openstream/llm-visibility-monitor/README.md

 ## Configuration

 1. OpenRouter API Key: paste your key in Settings (stored encrypted; re-enter to change).
 2. Model: enter an OpenRouter model id.
-Start with `openrouter/stub-model-v1` for quick testing, then switch to a real model (e.g. `openai/gpt-4o-mini`, `openai/gpt-5` when available).
+Start with `openrouter/stub-model-v1` for quick testing, then switch to any of the 300+ available models (e.g. `openai/gpt-4o-mini`, `anthropic/claude-3-5-sonnet`, `google/gemini-pro`).
 3. Cron Frequency: choose how often results should be collected.
 4. Debug Logging: enable when troubleshooting; review `wp-content/uploads/llm-visibility-monitor/llmvm.log`.
 5. Email Reports: enable to receive automatic reports after each cron run.